Adult Fast Track

 Degrees and Certificates Available

-Students may earn an Associate in Arts (AA) degree, an Associate in Applied Sciences (AAS) degree in Management, and a Certificate in Supervision.
+Students may earn an Associate in Arts (AA) degree, an Associate in Applied Sciences (AAS) degree in Management, and a Certificate in Management, Supervision, Entrepreneurship or Organizational Leadership.
 More degrees and certificates will be available in future.
 Students may also enroll in a variety of core general education and/or elective courses that can then be used to satisfy the requirements of other degrees or certificate programs.

 AFT courses start and end on uniform dates during both the first and second eight-week segments of the fall and spring semester.
 (One eight-week segment is offered during the summer semester, as well.)
 Classes typically meet in the evenings or on Saturday mornings.
-AFT courses are offered at four convenient locations: the main campus in Glen Ellyn, the Westmont and Naperville Regional Centers and the Addison Regional Center (Certificate in Supervision only).
+AFT courses are offered at four convenient locations: the main campus in Glen Ellyn, the Westmont, Naperville and Addison Centers.

 - Students must be 21 years of age or older.